Hans-Georg Beck: Biography

-Hans Georg Beck was a member of many national academies of sciences and scientific societies.
-In 1962 he became a full member of the Bavarian Academy of Sciences and Humanities and chaired commissions on the publication of the 'Corpus of Greek Acts' and on patristics.
-In 1966 he was elected a corresponding member of the Austrian Academy of Sciences, in 1975 he became a foreign member of the Athens Academy, in 1977 he was admitted to the British Academy (corresponding member) and the Royal Academies for Science and the Arts of Belgium, and in 1988 to the American Philosophical Society.
+Beck was a member of many national academies of sciences and scientific societies.
+In 1962, he became a full member of the Bavarian Academy of Sciences and Humanities, where he chaired commissions on the publication of the 'Corpus of Greek Acts' and on patristics.
+In 1966, he was elected a corresponding member of the Austrian Academy of Sciences, in 1975 he became a foreign member of the Athens Academy, in 1977 he was admitted to the British Academy (corresponding member) and the Royal Academies for Science and the Arts of Belgium, and in 1988 to the American Philosophical Society.